favish/talk-plugin-ckeditor/README.md

 ### Configuration

-There is a `config.js` in the root folder.
+There is a `config.js` in the server folder.
 This file contains the recommended settings.

+You may also adjust CKEditor config in `client/config.js`.
+CKEditor loads in an iframe, so you will most likely want to add your custom CSS there in the contentsCSS key.

 #### `highlightLinks`